akvorado/akvorado/console/data/docs/02-configuration.md

 As flows missing interface information are discarded, persisting the cache is useful to quickly be able to handle incoming flows.
 By default, no persistent cache is configured.

+*Akvorado* will use SNMPv3 if there is a match for the `security-parameters` configuration option.
+Otherwise, it will use SNMPv2.

 ### HTTP